koepermn/IMS-EmoInt/README.md

 # IMS-EmoInt
-Emotion Intensity Prediction for Tweets.
 This repository contains the IMS System submission for the WASSA-2017 Shared Task on Emotion Intensity (EmoInt)

+*TODO: Files and Description will be added soon*

+Contact: maximilian.koeper AT gmail.com